-At the results level, ASGP has provided institutional capacity development and advocacy support by providing financial and technical assistance and supporting women-specific activities for CSOs.
+At the results level, ASGP has provided institutional capacity development and advocacy support by providing financial and technical assistance, and supporting women-specific activities for CSOs.
 Larger and more well-established organizations were best able to take advantage of this assistance, and therefore they and their beneficiaries benefitted the most from ASGP grants.
 This evaluation was an opportunity to conduct, through focus groups and interviews, an analysis of the perceptions of the women's civil society organizations assisted by the program grants of the value and sustainability of ASGP-supported capacity-building and activities.

-Due to significant delays, ASGP significantly reduced the component of the program designated to contribute to building the capacity of the Ministry of Women's Affairs.
-Therefore, the program implemented few activities that could have influenced policy at the national and subnational levels.
+The original design of ASGP included a component to build the capacity of the Ministry of Women's Affairs.
+ASGP activities under this component were initially held in abeyance while awaiting the formal appointment of the Acting Minister.
+Therefore, the program implemented limited activities with the MoWA that could have influenced policy at the national and subnational levels.

-The evaluation team found that there were weaknesses in the grant program design and implementation that undercut ASGP's ability to improve the status, safety, well-being, human and legal rights, and livelihoods of Afghan women and girls.
+The Evaluation Team found that there were weaknesses in the grant program design and implementation that undercut ASGP's ability to improve the status, well-being, human and legal rights, and livelihoods of Afghan women and girls.
 Furthermore, the baseline data to determine impact is not available in sufficient detail to provide for pre- and post-treatment analysis typically used in social science research.